Linearly Polarized Light-Induced Anomalous Hall Effect and Topological Phase Transitions in an Altermagnetic Topological

 We first examine the LPL-induced modulation of the symmetry and electronic structure in AFM and AM.
 When $t_a = 1$, the system preserves $\mathcal{PT}$ symmetry, representing a conventional AFM.
 The system exhibits Kramers degeneracy throughout the entire Brillouin zone (BZ), where the spin-up and spin-down energy bands are completely degenerate[See Fig.~\ref{fig2}(c)].
 The spin-up and spin-down bands in the AFM remain degenerate under LPL irradiation due to the preserved $\mathcal{PT}$ symmetry, as shown in Fig.~\ref{fig2}(f).

 When $t_a \neq 1$, the $\mathcal{PT}$ symmetry is naturally broken, and the system transitions into a d-wave AM where the spin-up and spin-down bands are related by the $C_{4z}\mathcal{T}$ or $\mathcal{M}_{xy}$ symmetries.
-Due to the $C_{4z}\mathcal{T}$ and $\mathcal{M}_{xy}$ symmetries, the spin-up and spin-down bands are degenerate along the path $\Gamma$-M. However, LPL with arbitrary polarization directions does not preserve the $C_{4z}\mathcal{T}$ and $\mathcal{M}_{xy}$ symmetries, lifting the degeneracy along the $\Gamma$-M path, as shown in Fig.~\ref{fig2}(d).
+Due to the $C_{4z}\mathcal{T}$ and $\mathcal{M}_{xy}$ symmetries, the spin-up and spin-down bands are degenerate along the path $\Gamma$-M. However, LPL with arbitrary polarization directions does not preserve the $C_{4z}\mathcal{T}$ and $\mathcal{M}_{xy}$ symmetries (except when the polarization direction coincides with the mirror plane), lifting the degeneracy along the $\Gamma$-M path, as shown in Fig.~\ref{fig2}(d).
 Furthermore, the spin-up and spin-down bands are no longer connected by any symmetry operation.
 This leads to the transition from an AM to a compensated ferrimagnet.